 We are located in DeMoss Hall, Room 1100 and are open Monday through Friday, 8 a.m. to 4:30 p.m.
 We are closed for walk-in visits during Convocation.

 The SAO can help you find outside scholarships.

-We teach a Scholarship Search 101 course that is designed to help point you in the right direction in finding scholarships tailored to you.
+We teach Scholarship Search courses that are designed to help point you in the right direction in finding scholarships tailored to you.
 We know from experience how overwhelming it can feel to pay for college.